serverless/blog/posts/2018-01-09-serverless-v1.36.md

   - JaredShort
 ---

+Let's bring 2019 in right.
+New year, new Framework release!

-This release was focused heavily on bug fixes and enhancements around the framework and documentation.
+Framework v1.36 focuses heavily on bug fixes and Framework enhancements and documentation.

+Check below for the full list, or jump to the bottom for our [Framework roadmap](#roadmap-and-focus).

 #### Enhancements